Snownee/Lychee/docs/docs/general-types.md

         | item | item resource id | string           |
         | nbt  | the item nbt     | object \| string |

-        You can combine several ingredient to one compound ingredient:
+        You can combine several ingredients to one compound ingredient:

         ```
         [